-SHOWROOM IS CLOSED TO THE PUBLIC - CLICK AND COLLECT AVAILABLE - PLEASE BE SAFE AND PRACTICE SOCIAL DISTANCING
+SHOWROOM IS OPEN TO THE PUBLIC - PLEASE BE SAFE AND PRACTICE SOCIAL DISTANCING

 1.1 “Contract” means the terms and conditions contained herein, together with any Quotation, order, invoice or other document or amendments expressed to be supplemental to this Contract.